Valiant-class submarine: Design

+Service

 The Valiants were primarily used in the anti-submarine role, important during the Cold War.
 In 1967 Valiant set a Royal Navy (RN) record of sailing 12,000 miles (19,312 km) submerged in twenty-eight days, from Singapore to the UK.
 Both boats received a number of refits, including the capability to use the Harpoon missile.
 Valiant and other nuclear fleet submarines served in the Falklands War in 1982.

 The Valiants had long careers: Warspite was decommissioned in 1991, and Valiant in 1994, due to cracks being discovered in her primary to secondary cooling system.
 They were very successful and served as the template for the Resolution-class ballistic missile submarine and subsequent Churchill-class fleet submarines.